Becoming a Licensed Marriage Family Therapist in Ohio

 For those that have a related degree you will need to submit an MFT request for examination form along with a transcript showing the degree that has been obtained.
 You will need to fill out the education requirements form along with the course descriptions as well.

-Licensed Marriage and Family Therapist Career Outlook In Ohio
+Licensed Marriage and Family Therapist Salary and Career Outlook In Ohio

 Research Additional Psychology Professional Licenses Granted by Ohio: